SamScherf/dwm/README.md

 - Windows key superkey
 - Firefox start key

 ## Config/Keybinds

-dwm is suckless therfore the config and keybinds are in the sourcecode and and can all be found in config.h
+dwm is suckless therfore the config and keybinds are all written into the sourcecode at config.h

 ## Patches